potteredgerton/javascript-for-dummies/README.md

 Operators are symbols that perform operations on one or more values (operands) to produce a new value.
 JavaScript has several types of operators, including arithmetic, comparison, logical, and assignment operators.

+### Arithmetic operators
-Arithmetic operators: These operators perform mathematical calculations on numeric values.
+These operators perform mathematical calculations on numeric values.
 Here are some common arithmetic operators:
 + Addition: Adds two values together.
 - Subtraction: Subtracts one value from another.
 * Multiplication: Multiplies two values together.